web3reviewer/demos/README.md

 ### MiniKit Demo

 - Location: `minikit/`
-- Description: A minimal example of Base integration
+- Description: Shows how to create MiniApps that live in Base Wallet and Farcaster
 - Features: MiniApps, Farcaster V2, transaction handling

 ## Getting Started